Mission and vision

 Lukman Adefolahan, February, 2015.
 Addis Ababa, Ethiopia.

-Apart from the above, our other staff have participated in various UNCAC/UNODC training at various countries such as Doha, Vienna, Tunis, Luxemburg and South Africa.
+Apart from the above, our other staff have participated in various UNCAC/UNODC training at various countries such as Doha, Vienna, Tunis, Luxembourg and South Africa.